 Climate change had a negative impact all around the planet, but many mountain ranges have changed substantially in the last 50 years.
 Climate change's effects on Everest base camp trekking routes Both the locals and the hikers are affected by Nepal.
 Temperatures are also rising in the Mt Everest region, causing the mountain's ice to melt at an alarming rate.
 It causes more rock falls and avalanches.
 The Everest Base Camp Kalapathar walk provides access to Mount Everest's Kala Pathar perspective.
 Because glaciers are melting, there is less ice and snow on the peaks.
 Mountaineers are currently suffering as a result of climate change.

 It has also impacted the trekkers' time frame.
 The Everest region used to have freezing weather and temperatures in December, with snowfall, ice roads, strong cold winds, and subzero temperatures.
 Trekkers used to go on expeditions in December if they wanted to avoid the busy Autumn and Spring seasons.
-However, because it is not as chilly as it once was in December, hikers now also go on hikes during this month.
+However, because it is not as chilly as in December, hikers also go on hikes during this month.
 The temperature is changing now due to global warming.

-Popular trekking in Everest Region in Autumn.
+Famous trekking in the Everest Region in Autumn.